IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 tools to enable you to write your operator faster, and offers guidelines for the capability levels of an operator.
 Lastly, we learned that we can view operators and submit our own on OperatorHub.io.

-In the [next tutorial](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md), we will develop and deploy an operator to the OpenShift container platform using the operator-sdk.
+In the [next article](https://github.ibm.com/TT-ISV-org/operator/blob/main/articles/demystified.md), we will dive deeper into the Kubernetes architecture that enables operators to work.

+If you would rather go straight to developing an operator, you can go to the intermediate level tutorial [develop and deploy and operator to OpenShift](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md) tutorial instead.

 <!-- ### Sources